Back to Blog

 • Metallurgical analysis on every batch of 500 units

-• Lifetime warranty - We stand behind our product
+• Lifetime warranty - They stand behind their product

-How are Welded BANISH Suppressors Engineered to Make Them so Durable?
+How are Welded Suppressors Engineered to Make Them more Durable?

 Have you ever heard the tale of the welding shop that put out a sign saying “Help Wanted - Welders.
 Pay $15 an hour.”
 A guy goes into the shop to apply and is asked to do a welding test.
 He completes two different welds.
 The first is a decent weld.
 Everything holds, and the piece would pass inspection.
 The second weld is flawless almost to the point of being artistic.
 The shop owners looked at the welds and were ecstatic about the second example.
 They ask the welder why he did two samples.
 “The first one,” he said, “is a $15 an hour weld.
 The second one is $30 an hour.”

 This is a story about several virtues, one being knowing what you and your product are worth, what it means to do work that meets your highest standard, and knowing quality when you see it.
-When it comes to a suppressor, you want the best design, materials, welds, and process you can get, and that is what we provide through the entire BANISH line.
-We design our products to the highest standard of quality, and then use skilled workers and the best equipment to produce the silencer to meet that standard every single time.
-And we back that up with a lifetime warranty against failures caused by design and construction.
+When it comes to a suppressor, you want the best design, materials, welds, and process you can get.
+The most successful companies design their products to the highest standard of quality, and then use skilled workers and the best equipment to produce the silencer to meet that standard every single time.
+And some, like BANISH, back that up with a lifetime warranty against failures caused by design and construction.

-It is one thing to say that our welds are superior, but we back it up and test it repeatedly to prove it.
-Our welds don't pass by being "good enough."
+It is one thing to say that their welds are superior, but they back it up and test it repeatedly to prove it.
+Their welds don't pass by being "good enough."
 They pass by being perfect.

 Every BANISH silencer is fully inspected before it leave the factory.
-We also do metallurgical test on every production run for quality.
+The brand also does metallurgical tests on every production run for quality.
+This comes straight from Lukas VanLaecken, BANISH Suppressors Director of Engineering:

 • The silencer is cut in half and the weld locations are then micro-etched.
 Three different weld locations are examined in the unetched and etched conditions under 17x magnification according to Class A per AWS D17.1/D17.1M:2017